 Where to Wear Face Coverings

-In the following settings, masks are still required by the governor’s executive order, by federal requirements and guidelines, or by private entities:
+In the following settings, masks are still required by the governor’s executive order, county government mandate, by federal requirements and guidelines, or by private entities:

 - Students, faculty, staff, and visitors (regardless of vaccination status) in public and private K-12 indoor school settings.